Cochiti Dam: History

 Cochiti Dam was authorized under the Flood Control Act of 1960 for a construction cost of US$94.4 million.
 The act was further amended in 1964 to allocate water resources for the development of fish and wildlife resources as well as recreational resources.
 50000 acre.ft of water was allocated under this amendment for initial pool fill and sufficient resources were allocated to offset annual evaporation losses.
-This water was to come from water previously diverted into the Rio Grande system by Public Law 87-843 of 1962 from water in the Colorado River basin via the San Juan-Chama Project across the Continental Divide.
+This water was to come from water previously diverted into the Rio Grande system by Public Law 87-843 of 1962 from water in the Colorado River basin via the San Juan–Chama Project across the Continental Divide.

+The dam was one of the projects proposed in 1966 for nuclear quarrying projects under Project Travois, a component of Project Plowshare.
+After a proposed project for quarrying at Buchanan Dam in California was abandoned, Cochiti Dam was the next project to be considered for the use of nuclear explosives to create large amounts of rockfill aggregate.
+Since the Cochiti project was already underway by this time, the proposal was abandoned, and considerations moved to damsites in Idaho and Oregon.

 Construction began in 1965.
 Impoundment of water in Cochiti Lake began in 1973.
 Archaeological surveys were made prior to filling of the lake.
 The filling of the lake inundated the Cochiti Diversion Dam which had previously been used for irrigation purposes, and which had been rehabilitated by the United States Bureau of Reclamation in 1958 as part of the Middle Rio Grande Project.
 The new dam replaced this functionality.